LordAshes/KinectGestureRecognitionPlugin4FreePie/ReadMe - Section 8.0 - GetPlayerInfo and GetJointInfo.txt

 There is a know bug that the OrientationInfo class (returned by these methods) does not show up in the type suggestions.
 However, it can still be used.

+Note 2:

+When using these methods with an event hander (i.e. not just a calibration reading at the start), typically they should be used with the processing event as opposed to the update event.
+This is because the update event fires only when a gesture has been recognized while the processing event fires more often.
+This will then allow the results of the methods to be obtained not only when a gesture is completed.